djmaze/swarmdns/README.md

 ### Options

+The domains to return results for need to be specified using the `--domain` flag (e.g. `-domain swarm.example.com`).

 When given the `--log` flag, every matching request will be logged to STDOUT.
 Example:

     Request:   172.17.0.1      foo.swarm.example.com.
     Request:   172.17.0.1      bar.swarm.example.com.

+When using `--rate-limit xxx`, the number of simultaneous requests being worked on is limited to `xxx`.
+That means additional requests being sent in parallel will be delayed.
 ## Development

 ### Prerequisites